symfony/symfony-docs/book/routing.rst

     $ php app/console router:debug

-The command will print a helpful list of *all* the configured routes in your application:
+This command will print a helpful list of *all* the configured routes in your application:

 .. code-block:: text